jimwang99/riscv-training/slide/src/02-lecture.isa-basic.md

 | `div` / `divu` | `rd = rs1 / rs2`                                   |
 | `rem` / `remu` | `rd = rs1 % rs2`                                   |

 -   Separate instruction to get higher and lower parts of multiplication result.
-But if do `mulh*` followed by `mul` directly, hardware does not need to redo the multiplication again.
+    -   But if do `mulh*` followed by `mul` directly, hardware does not need to redo the multiplication again.
 -   The same thing applies to division results also.
+-   Divide by zero
+    -   There is NO divide-by-zero exception
+    -   Software need to explicitly check the divisor

+> I also don't agree with this approach

 ---